Skip to main content

 Mode-Dependent Vali

-Now that we have defined the modes and power consumption values of the sub-components we can now define the top-level system modes for example Flight Modes [OFF, STANDBY, TAKEOFF, CRUISE, LANDING], and then determine the overall power consumption of the system.
-This is achieved by linking the modes of the sub-components to the top-level Valicopter modes.
+Now that we have defined the modes and power consumption values of the sub-blocks we can now define the top-level system modes for example Flight Modes [OFF, STANDBY, TAKEOFF, CRUISE, LANDING], and then determine the overall power consumption of the system.
+This is achieved by linking the modes of the sub-blocks to the top-level Valicopter modes.

 Linking Modes

-The Video Linking Modelists shows the top-level system modes and the corresponding linked sub-component modes in the “Linked Modes” table.
+The Video Linking Modelists shows the top-level system modes and the corresponding linked sub-block modes in the “Linked Modes” table.

-To calculate the system's overall power consumption, as in Figure Mode Dependent Vali-Type we can create a top-level “Valicopter_5000” component “Power Consumption” matrix (1).
-Valispace will automatically calculate the overall power consumption for all the defined modes with the built-in “soc()” (Sum of Children) formula (2), which sums up all the power consumptions of the sub-components in the respective modelist links.
+To calculate the system's overall power consumption, as in Figure Mode Dependent Vali-Type we can create a top-level “Valicopter_5000” block “Power Consumption” matrix (1).
+Requirements and Systems Portal will automatically calculate the overall power consumption for all the defined modes with the built-in “soc()” (Sum of Children) formula (2), which sums up all the power consumptions of the sub-blocks in the respective modelist links.

 image-20240403-165751.png